akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 131: Monday July 5, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Building new TTT bonus features, refactoring, testing, researching and fixing a conflict between `pry` and `pry-byebug`, struggling with local variable scope, creating diagrams of new methods.

+**My Feelings**: This is tough work!
+I'm a little apprehensive about 21 at this rate.
+I did realize I went kinda off script building some of these new features and may end up having to remove things before I turn in the assignment.
+Someday I will learn to read the criteria more carefully before starting...

 ### Day 130: Sunday July 4, 2021

 **Pomodoros Completed**: 2